KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 kde-builder --install-distro-packages
 ```

-Next, you'll want to test that things are set up correctly.
-Run this to verify kcalc is able to be built:
+You can skip ahead and attempt to build a single project as a way to test that your setup is okay.
+Run this to verify KCalc is able to be built:

 ```bash
 kde-builder --pretend kcalc